natashiblie/is-london-rainy/README.md

    **The full commands to be run in terminal can be found under the Jupyter Notebook under the header 'Data Collection Prerequisite' for easy reference.**

 4. **Run Jupyter Notebooks for Visualiations & Results**
    Use the Nuvolos interface to open the Jupyter Notebook `NB01 - Simple Data Analysis.ipynb` for visualising and analysing the collected data.
 Click Run at the top of the notebook.
-These visualizations include metrics like the number of rainy days, monthly rainfall totals, and average rain intensity, providing insights into London's rain patterns relative to other cities.
+These visualisations include metrics like the number of rainy days, monthly rainfall totals, and average rain intensity, providing insights into London's rain patterns relative to other cities.
 ---

-By following these steps, you can set up, run, and analyze rainfall data, gaining insights into London's climate relative to other cities.
+By following these steps, you can set up, run, and analyse rainfall data, gaining insights into London's climate relative to other cities.

 ## Methodology